When You Snatch the Pebble

 Films — Animation

 - The song "I'll Make a Man Out of You" from Mulan starts with one of these.
 Shang fires an arrow into the top of a tall flagpole, and challenges the new recruits to retrieve it, with a heavy weight around each wrist.
 They all fail miserably.
-It turns out to be a variation on this trope, in that the challenge was mental rather than physical.
-Mulan manages to complete the challenge by wrapping the ribbons attaching the weights to her wrists around the pole.
+The challenge was mental in addition to physical.
+Mulan manages to complete the challenge by wrapping the ribbons attaching the weights to her wrists around the pole and then using the strength she acquired from the exercises to pull herself up.
+This convinces Shang that she has what it take to be a soldier.

 Films — Live-Action